-Language: All labels must be presented in Spanish.
-A Spanish translation of the original/foreign label must be authorized by the MH.
-The approved label must be stamped, sealed or printed with indelible ink.
-The approved label must be applied to the product prior to export because goods must enter the country in their final presentation.
+a.
+Language - All labels must be presented in Spanish.
+A Spanish translation of the original/foreign label must be authorized by MINSALUD.
+The approved label must be affixed, stamped, sealed or printed with indelible ink to the product prior to export because it has to enter the country in its final presentation.
+The information on the label can no longer be on stickers, but must be stamped, sealed or printed with indelible ink.
+However the use of the computer technology for labeling is allowed.
+Suppliers continue having the obligation to inform the purchaser about the characteristic of the goods, but now they must also indicate the percentages of the components and ingredients of the products to the consumers.

-Information on Label: The label must include the following information:
+b.
+Information on Label - The label must include the following information:

--Descriptive name of the product

--Brand name or trademark

--Net weight or net content (only metric measurements are accepted)

--List of ingredients in decreasing order

--Manufactured by (name of company) in (name of city, state, country)

--Imported by (name of importer/importing company)

--Special handling and storage requirements to keep the product safe, if any

--Cooking and oven temperatures must be indicated both in Celsius and Fahrenheit

--Detailed instructions for preparation or use

--Expiration date and/ or Minimum shelf life, in a legible, visible and indelible form

--The MH Registration Number.

--The SNML registration number (metrology registration through SENCAMER.)

--Any other requirement stated by COVENIN norms, General Food Law or special requirements ordered by MH.
+- Descriptive name of the product - Brand name or trademark - Net weight or net content (only metric measurements are accepted) - List of ingredients in decreasing order - Manufactured by (name of company) in (name of city, state, country) - Imported by (name of importer/importing company) - Special handling and storage requirements to keep the product safe, if any - Cooking and oven temperatures must be indicated both in Celsius and Fahrenheit - Detailed instructions for preparation or use - Expiration date and/ or Minimum shelf life, in a legible, visible and indelible form - The Ministry of Health Registration Number - The SNML registration number (metrology registration through SENCAMER) - Any other requirement stated